FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

 ```

-Lets do a short testcase
+Lets do a short testcase:

 ```python
 er[['Smoke', 'Fin']]